hxwang/Security-Summary/DDoS/defense-application-level-attack-by-location-destination.md

-﻿Defense mechanisms against network/transport-level DDoS attacks(network-based mechanisms)
+﻿Defense mechanisms against network/transport-level DDoS attacks(destination-based mechanisms)
 ---

 - Note: contents of this page are from paper [Zigzag-2013]()